-Importance of collagen
+Importance of collagen in hair growth

 To understand the mechanics and efficacy of derma rolling, we need to understand the importance of collagen first.
 As the main component of connective tissue, collagen is the most abundant protein in mammals, making 25% to 35% of the whole-body protein content.
 Collagen molecule consists of amino acids wound together to form triple-helices.
 It is mostly found in fibrous tissues, such as tendons, ligaments and skin.
 The name collagen comes from the Greek κόλλα (kólla), meaning “glue”, and suffix -γέν, -gen, denoting “producing”.

-Mechanics of derma rollers
+Mechanics of derma rollers for hair growth

 Similarly, if derma-rollers is used on skin to aid complexion and acne scars healing, followed by the skin serum it can amplify the effect of the serum and improve penetration and absorption of the active ingredients into your skin.